phax/ph-oton/README.md

   * ph-oton-bootstrap3-demo - a standalone demo web application to be run in Tomcat or in provided Jetty
   * ph-oton-bootstrap4 - placeholder for Bootstrap 4 controls (still alpha)

-Release history:
+## News and noteworthy

-  * v8.0.0 - work in progress
+* v8.0.0 - 2018-01-05
   * Updated to ph-commons 9.0.0
   * Renamed 'Client' to 'Tenant' and moved to ph-tenancy in ph-masterdata project
   * Updated to Bootstrap 4.0.0-beta
   * Updated to TinyMCE 4.6.6
-    * Updated to Jetty 9.4.7
+  * Updated to Jetty 9.4.8
   * Extracted ph-oton-atom
 * v7.1.2 - 2017-07-19
   * Fixed an error with path handling of resource bundles when deployed as JAR
 * v7.1.1 - 2017-07-18
   * Requires ph-commons 8.6.6
   * ServletContext base path can now be any URL (instead of a mandatory File)
   * Made `ServletStatusManager` non-static
   * Improved JS API (better Json support)
 * v7.1.0 - 2017-07-05
   * Updated to ph-web 8.8.x
   * Improved rendering speed through internal optimizations
   * Updated to Bootstrap Datetime picker 2.4.4
   * Updated to Jetty 9.4.6
   * `CharacterEncodingFilter` more flexible
   * Updated to DataTables 1.10.15
 * v7.0.5 - 2017-03-30
   * Updated to Jetty 9.4.3
   * Updated to ph-schedule 3.6.1
   * Improved SystemMessage API
 * v7.0.4 - 2017-03-09
   * Updated to Jetty 9.4.2
   * API extensions
   * Updated to Apache commons-net 3.6
   * Improved internal error handling API
   * Internal changes in the ph-oton jobs.
   * Removed some deprecated methods
 * v7.0.3 - 2017-01-10
   * Integrated ph-html into ph-oton
   * Binds to ph-commons 8.6.0
 * v7.0.2 - 2017-01-03
   * Updated to Jetty 9.4.0
   * Binds to ph-commons 8.5.6
   * Binds to ph-web 8.7.0
   * Improved default request parameter handling customizability
   * New artefact `ph-oton-icon`
 * v7.0.1 - 2016-11-14
   * Improvements in request tracking logging
   * Misc small improvements in different areas
   * Updated to Jetty 9.3.14.v20161028
 * v7.0.0 - 2016-10-24
   * Requires ph-commons 8.5.2
 * v7.0.0-beta3 - 2016-09-22
   * Based on ph-commons 8.5.x
 * v7.0.0-beta2 - 2016-08-31
   * Based on ph-commons 8.4.x
 * v7.0.0-beta1 - 2016-07-27
   * Updated to Java 1.8
   * Based on ph-commons 8.2.x
 * v6.2.0 - 2015-12-03
   * extracted security module
   * added support for app and user token management
   * Last release for Java 1.7
 * v6.1.0 - 2015-10-02
   * merged web actions and ajax functions
 * v6.0.0 - 2015-09-14
   * first ph-oton release based on old webbasics and webctrls etc.
   * requires ph-commons 6.x

 # Requirements
   * Java 1.8+ is required for building